Layomiiety/advds/_lamd/the-data-science-landscape.md

 \notes{You can also make a start on the first practical, <https://mlatcl.github.io/ads/lectures/practical-one.html> which covers SQL databases and joins.}

-\notes{You should also give the main assignment (available through [Moodle](https://vle.cam.ac.uk)) a read through to give yourself a sense of the questions you'll need to answer.}
+\notes{You should also give the main assignment (available through [Moodle](https://vle.cam.ac.uk)) a read through to give yourself a sense of the questions you'll need to answer.}-->

 \reading